Hungry in Athens? Here's a List of 10 Delicious Foods to Try When You’re in Town!

 And no, there is no such thing as “Greek yogurt”.
 The yogurt in Greece is thick, creamy, and made from a combination of sheep’s and goat’s milk.

 *All photos by Cris Puscas and may not be used without permission.

 Hungry for more?
-At BookCulinaryVacations.com you can find and browse through a vast selection of Mediterranean cuisine food tour where you’ll be able to not only enjoy the delectable local dishes but also learn how to make them too!
+Why not book a Mediterranean cuisine food tour and you’ll be able to not only enjoy the delectable local dishes but also learn how to make them !